ritikshrivastav9517/inshort-clon/README.md

 ## Features

-- **User Authentication**: Allow users to sign up, log in, and manage their accounts securely.
 - **Customized News Feed**: Personalize the news feed based on user interests and preferences.
 - **Categorization**: Organize news articles into different categories for easy navigation.
 - **Search Functionality**: Enable users to search for specific news articles or topics.